yliuid/deconvolution.github.io/index.md

   <h2><a href="https://arxiv.org/pdf/1604.01563.pdf">The adaptive-loop-gain adaptive-scale CLEAN deconvolution of radio interferometric images 2016 - Astrophysics and Space Science Zhang, L.</a></h2>
   <h2><a href="https://arxiv.org/pdf/1311.5282.pdf">RESOLVE: A new algorithm for aperture synthesis imaging of extended emission in radio astronomy - 2016 A&A Junklewitz, H.</a></h2>
   <h2><a href="https://www.aanda.org/articles/aa/pdf/2015/03/aa24504-14.pdf">LOFAR sparse image reconstruction - 2015 A&A Garsden, H.</a></h2>
-  <h2><a href="https://arxiv.org/pdf/1307.4370.pdf">PURIFY: a new algorithmic framework for next-generation radio-interferometric imaging - 2014 Monthly Notices of the Royal Astronomical Society Carrillo</a></h2>
+  <h2><a href="https://arxiv.org/pdf/1307.4370.pdf">PURIFY: a new approach to radio-interferometric imaging - 2014 Monthly Notices of the Royal Astronomical Society Carrillo</a></h2>
   <h2><a href="https://ieeexplore.ieee.org/document/6491450">Direction Finding With MUSIC and CLEAN - 2013 IEEE Hislop</a></h2>
   <h2><a href="https://arxiv.org/pdf/1106.2745.pdf">A multi-scale multi-frequency deconvolution algorithm for synthesis imaging in radio interferometry - 2011 A&A  Rau, U. ; Cornwell, T. J.</a></h2>
   <h2><a href="https://arxiv.org/pdf/0810.2825.pdf">Multi-Scale CLEAN: A Comparison of its Performance Against Classical CLEAN on Galaxies Using THINGS 2008 The Astronomical Journal Rich, J. W</a></h2>